Driving Agility with the Single Responsibility Principle: Adapting to Changing Requirements Seamlessly

 The Importance of Agility in Software Development

 Agility is the ability to respond quickly and effectively to change.
-In software development, this means being able to adapt code to meet new requirements, fix bugs, or incorporate feedback from users.
-Agile methodologies like Scrum and Kanban emphasize iterative development, continuous improvement, and collaboration, all of which are facilitated by code that is easy to change and maintain.
+In software development, that means adapting code to meet new requirements, fix bugs, or act on user feedback.
+Agile methodologies like Scrum and Kanban emphasize iterative development, continuous improvement, and collaboration — all of which depend on code that's actually easy to change and maintain.

 How SRP Drives Agility